DataSpi/scraping-jobs/README.md

 # Workflow

 ![Alt text](figures/full-process.png)
-The flow of work in this project can be found in [scraper.py](scraper.py), which contains these main function:
+The work-flow of this project is resembled in the [scraper.py](scraper.py) files, which contains these main functions:

 1. `get_soup`: Using Selenium to drive the browser.
 2. `get_search_soups`: Get the html_soup of the job-searching-page